foxglove/mcap/docs/index.md

 These existing storage options have several shortcomings.
 Custom in-house formats lack interoperability and require developing corresponding libraries in multiple languages to read and write files.
 The ROS 1 bag format is challenging to work with outside of the ROS ecosystem, while the ROS 2 SQLite format is [not fully self-contained](https://github.com/ros2/rosbag2/issues/782), making it difficult for third-party tools to read.

 ### After MCAP

-We evaluated [many existing data storage formats in the industry](https://github.com/foxglove/mcap/blob/main/docs/motivation/evaluation-of-robotics-data-recording-file-formats.md) and identified a clear need for a general-purpose, open source data container format – specifically optimized for robotics use cases.
-Designing this format would solve an industry-wide problem and make it easier for teams to leverage third-party tools and share their own tooling.

 As a container format, MCAP solves many of these issues.
 It is self-contained, can embed multiple data streams encoded with different serialization formats in a single file, and even supports metadata and attachments.
 MCAP files are optimized for both high-performance writing and efficient indexed reading, even over remote connections.